Stephen Kenny explains decision behind calling up Will Keane

-Stephen Kenny has explained his decision behind calling up Will Keane to the Irish international squad.
+Stephen Kenny has explained his decision behind calling up Will Keane to the Republic of Ireland squad.

 The former Manchester United underage star has been called up, after years of speculation, to the squad to take on Azerbaijan and Qatar.